juandavidrobles/drones-api/README.md

 npm run start:dev
 ```

-- Open the swagger and start to play: http://localhost:3000/api/
+- Open the swagger locally and start to play: http://localhost:3000/api/

 ## Running the unit tests